Last Updated on 10/27/20 by Rose Palmer

-The shrines and temples of Nikko, one of Japan’s 21 UNESCO listed sites, are an easy day trip from Tokyo.
-You can do a day in Nikko either as a tour from Tokyo, or you can go there independently.
+The shrines and temples of Nikko, one of Japan’s 21 UNESCO listed sites, are one of the many easy options for Tokyo day trips.
+You can do a Nikko day trip either as a tour from Tokyo, or you can go there independently.
 Either option has its pros and cons.
-Read my recommendations for a complete Nikko trip experience.
+Read my recommendations for a complete Nikko day trip experience.

 In this post, I discuss the following topics: